ghackenberg/lightweight-cpp-plugin-framework/Tutorials/01_Develop_Your_First_Plugin/README.md

 ## Step 6: Register the Service (`main.cpp`)

-This final piece of code creates the factory function that allows the framework to create instances of our service class.
+This final piece of code creates and registers a factory function with the framework.
+The `Plugin` class will use this factory to create instances of our `Service` class at runtime.

 **`main.cpp`:**
 ```cpp